w3c/wai-website/pages/about/groups/task-forces/adapt.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-The objective of the WAI-Adapt Task Force is to develop normative specifications and best practices guidance to support enhanced and personalized web content delivery that better meets the diverse requirements of people with disabilities — it does this by making fuller use of underused features already specified in HTML, and by proposing new markup elements and attributes, as needed.
+Find out about the activities of the WAI-Adapt Task Force and how you can contribute to its objectives.

 {::nomarkdown}
 {% include box.html type="end" %}